Win 1.000 Euro for your startup idea!

 Participating in the Kilometer1 Awards is very easy!
 Simply fill out the application form on our homepage.
-The applications of teams must be handed in by the groups spokesperson, who is responsible to inform the rest of the team about the process and any updates.
+The team applications must be handed in by the groups spokesperson, who is responsible to inform the rest of the team about the process and any updates.

 In the application form, you will be asked to provide information on your team, the description of your idea and your business model.
-If you have difficulties with the application or have other questions, you can gladly contact Christine from the Kilometer1 team any time.
+If you have difficulties with the application or have other questions, contact Jana from the Kilometer1 team any time.

 Please consider the conditions of participation: